-- Over 90 percent of divisions reported that raising salaries would help recruit and retain teachers, and 70 percent of teachers said raising salaries would have a substantial positive impact on their morale and job satisfaction. - 76 percent of divisions reported that having more teachers to reduce class sizes and teacher workload would improve teacher morale, recruiting, and retention. - 72 percent of teachers indicated having more teachers would have a substantial positive impact.
+- 90 percent of divisions reported that raising salaries would help recruit and retain teachers, and 70 percent of teachers said raising salaries would have a substantial positive impact on their morale and job satisfaction. - 76 percent of divisions reported that having more teachers to reduce class sizes and teacher workload would improve teacher morale, recruiting, and retention. - 72 percent of teachers indicated having more teachers would have a substantial positive impact.

 However, permanent changes to teacher compensation or the number of teachers may not be the most cost-effective way to address the immediate impacts of the pandemic and would have a substantial ongoing cost.
-For example, if changes to student-to-staff ratios were imposed that resulted in a 5 percent increase in the number of teachers needed, the cost would be an estimated \$400 million to \$450 million annually for the state and local share of funding combined (sidebar).
+For example, if changes to student-to-staff ratios were imposed that resulted in a 5 percent increase in the number of teachers needed, the cost would be about \$450 million annually (sidebar).